Publications /

 March 6, 2024

-The author of this piece, Nusrat Farooq, is a 2022 alumna of the Atlantic Dialogues Emerging Leaders program.
+Nusrat Farooq is an international security and policy expert whose research is at the intersection of emerging technology, international relations, and trust and safety.
+She is a 2022 alumna of the Atlantic Dialogues Emerging Leaders program.
 Learn more about her here.

 With the advent of social media more than a decade ago, and now with the emergence of generative artificial intelligence, international security has become increasingly complex in terms of its cross-sectoral and transnational nature.
 Multilateralism as the only response to international security concerns is an outdated lens; multi-stakeholderism is the new fresh lens.